scrapy/scrapy/docs/faq.rst

 Does Scrapy work with HTTP proxies?
 -----------------------------------

-No. support for HTTP proxies is not currently implemented in Scrapy, but it will be in the future.
+No. Support for HTTP proxies is not currently implemented in Scrapy, but it will be in the future.
 For more information about this, follow `this ticket
 <http://dev.scrapy.org/ticket/71>`_.
 Setting the ``http_proxy`` environment
 variable won't work because Twisted (the library used by Scrapy to download